OHIF/Viewers/platform/docs/docs/configuration/configurationFiles.md

 ## Configuration Options

 Here are a list of some options available:
-- `minDisplaySetsToRunHP`:  If configured, sets the minimum display sets needed to run the hanging protocol and start display images.
-Used when OHIF needs to handle studies with several series and it is required that the first image should be loaded fast.
-Change that only if really necessary. panel and locking already stored measurements.
+- `minDisplaySetsToRunHP`:  If configured, sets the minimum display sets needed to run the hanging protocol and start displaying images.
+Used when OHIF needs to handle studies with several series and it is required that the first image should be loaded faster.
+Only changed if really necessary. panel and locking already stored measurements.
 - `disableEditing`:  If true, it disables editing in OHIF, hiding edit buttons in segmentation panel and locking already stored measurements.